maxcell/prince.dev/content/location-based-back/index.md

 ## Location-based rendering

-Now that we have this state being inserted into our location object, where does the actual **magic** happen.
-It is when we want our back button to change.
-Let's say we want to have special text for when we are coming directly from the blog roll vs. any other page
+Now that we have this state being inserted into our location object, where does the actual **magic** happen?
+It all happens on the back button.
+Let's say we want to have special text when we are coming directly from the blog roll vs. any other page:

 ```jsx{10}
 function BackButton(props) {